cryptoparty/handbook/src/book.md

 If you already know about OSTN and have an account, you can skip this section.

-OSTN (Open {Secure, Source, Standards} Telephony Network - [https://guardianproject.info/wiki/OSTN](https://guardianproject.info/wiki/OSTN)) is an attempt to define a standard Voice over IP (VoIP) setup using the Session Initiation Protocol (SIP) that enables end-to-end encrypted calls.
+The Guardian Project's OSTN (Open {Secure, Source, Standards} Telephony Network - [https://guardianproject.info/wiki/OSTN](https://guardianproject.info/wiki/OSTN)) is an attempt to define a standard Voice over IP (VoIP) setup using the Session Initiation Protocol (SIP) that enables end-to-end encrypted calls.
 Similar to e-mail, SIP allows people to choose their service provider while still being able to call each other even if they are not using the same provider.
 Yet, not all SIP providers offer OSTN and both providers have to support OSTN for the call to be secure.
 Once a connection between two people is established, the audio data is exchanged directly between the two parties.
 Data is encrypted according to the Secure Real-time Transport Protocol (SRTP).

 A majority of encrypting VoIP applications currently use Session Description Protocol Security Descriptions for Media Streams (SDES) with hop-by-hop Transport Layer Security (TLS) to exchange secret master keys for SRTP.
 This method is not end-to-end secure as the SRTP keys are visible in plaintext to any SIP proxy or provider involved in the call.